johnsonstephan/awesome-web3-formal-verification/Notepad.md

 ### (Symbolic Execution Based Tools

-- **Kontrol**: Kontrol is a tool by Runtime Verification that combines KEVM and KEMV.
-It simplifies the verification process by eliminating the need to learn a new language or tool, making it accessible even for developers who aren't verification engineers.
-[Kontrol GitHub](https://github.com/runtimeverification/kontrol), [Official Documentation](https://docs.runtimeverification.com/kontrol/overview/readme)
 - **ERCx**: ERCx is a property testing tool for ERC tokens developed by Runtime Verification.
 It generates detailed reports about its analysis of the token, providing insights into the token's operation.
 [ERCx](https://ercx.runtimeverification.com/)
 - **Manticore**: Manticore is a symbolic execution tool developed by Trail of Bits.
 Though it's no longer maintained by Trail of Bits, it continues to serve as a valuable tool for vulnerability detection and automatic generation of test cases.
 [Manticore GitHub](https://github.com/trailofbits/manticore)
 - **Z3**: Z3 is an efficient SMT solver developed by Microsoft.
 It's used in various fields, including formal verification of software and hardware.
 [Z3 GitHub](https://github.com/Z3Prover/z3)